naomi-carey/Stripe-React-BE-Docs/README.md

   <p align="center">
     <i>
     This checklist will complete the set up and integrate the stripe payment system within React.
-We will complete the following:

-- Set up the backend
-- Configure the backend
-- Test the payments system (frontend & backend)
-- Verify successful payment
+You should have already completed the <a href="https://github.com/naomi-carey/Stripe-React-FE-Docs">frontend</a> checklist before the below steps.

   </i>
   <br />
   <br />